jaspev123/mmcp/MCP-TS-SDK/README.md

 - `total_amount` - Total charge to passengers
 - `PULocationID` / `DOLocationID` - Pickup/dropoff location IDs
 - And various other trip-related fields

+The sample query (bottom of this page) or some variants of it are defined runAgentX.ts files.
+The human defined question is expected to contain  relevant keywords (relative to schema) that are used to generate the SQL query.

 ## MCP Server Components